maryis/springBootServices/viewWithSecurity/ReadMe.md

 the steps:
 - add actuator dep
 the common endpoints such as health will be added by default, we can config others
-* for config-server and eureka-server actuator is enabled without adding dep explicitly
+* for config-server and eureka-server actuator enabled without adding dep explicitly
 ---------------------------RestTemplate-------------------------------------
 to consume restful services :
 RestTemplate is a synchronous client to perform HTTP requests.
 It offers templates for common scenarios for each HTTP method,